codex-academy/avo_shopper/readme.md

 # Avo shopper

 It’s avocado season and there are special offers everywhere.
-Help your friends to keep track of finding the cheapest avos by creating a little web app.
+Help your friends to keep track of finding the cheapest avos by creating a little web app using the supplied Factory Function in `avo-shopper.js`.

-Using the supplied Factory Function in `avo-shopper.js` and run the sql scrit in `sql/tables.sql` to create the required table locally.
+ Use the sql script in `sql/tables.sql` to create the required tables in your local database.

 Check out `test/avo-shopper.test.js` to see how to use the supplied Factory Function.